Psycho-Oncology

-Cancer treatments, including surgery, anti-cancer drug therapy and radiation therapy, give patients mental stresses in many ways as well as physical ones.
+Cancer treatments, including surgery, anti-cancer drug therapy and radiation therapy, can be quite stressful for the patients on mental side in many ways in addition to the physical impacts.
 Cancer patients often have anxieties about their treatments, which can make many of them unable to sleep.
 Some of them even fall into “anxiety state” or “depression” when their anxieties are too strong.
-The Division of Psycho-Oncology supports the patients on their mental sides while they stay at the hospital undergoing cancer treatments.
+The Division of Psycho-Oncology supports the patients on their mental side while they stay at the hospital undergoing the cancer treatments.

-Cancer patients have peculiar stresses about the disease itself.
+Cancer patients have stresses specific to the disease itself.
 At the Division of Psycho-Oncology, psycho-oncologists, who are specializing in cancer patients’ mind problems, take care of the patients who suffer.

-When the cancer patients’ general conditions are unstable after surgeries, or their general conditions are worsened with progressions of cancers, their brains can be affected as well and they may have mild impairments of consciousness temporarily.
-The symptoms, including being unable to understand what is happening around them, are called “delirium” which is very much like dementia but different in recoverability.
-Unlike dementia, with which it is difficult to regain abilities once they are lost, the symptoms of delirium can be improved along the course of physical recoveries.
+When a cancer patient’s general condition becomes unstable after the surgery, or worsened with a progression of the disease, the brain is prone to be affected as well, which may result in mild impairment of consciousness temporarily.
+The symptoms include being unable to understand what is happening around him/her just like dementia.
+It is called “delirium,” which is very much like dementia, but different in recoverability.
+With dementia, it is difficult to regain abilities once they are lost, but the symptoms of delirium can be improved along the course of physical recoveries.
 For the prevention and the treatment of delirium, we are pioneering in the field.

 When a patient is diagnosed with cancer, it will be difficult to overcome the stress and the anxiety he/she feels about it alone.
 We do our best to support cancer patients as a highly-professional team to palliate their mental problems so that they can focus on their cancer treatments.
 When you feel even the slightest concern, please do not internalize the feeling, whatever it is, and come to your primary doctor and nurses to tell them about it.
 As we support the families as well, they won’t have to hesitate to ask for help when they have worries and concerns.